manGoweb/MgUI/README.md

 Init your project
 -----------------

-Clone this repo or just `mango init your-project-directory-name`.
+Run command `mango init your-project-directory-name`.

-Go to that directory.
-Install project's dependencies `mango install`.

 Oh, that's it?
-Run `mango dev` and your browser should start up.
+Go to that directory, run `mango dev` and your browser should start up.